 A. Try using older children/young adults as buddies, group leaders and Zone Helpers; they especially like the Craft Zone, an opportunity to act or read out the instructions to a game.
 Older children will appreciate a little responsibility.
 Buy them special T-shirts or caps to help them be a part of your team.

-A. Planners are available to download from the website two months before a teaching session.
-For the ‘print and post’ service each three-month pack is posted quarterly and delivered mid-March, mid-June, mid-Sept and mid-December.
+A. Planners are available to download from the website approximately a month before a teaching session.

 A. The Bible Curriculum is at the heart of Carousel.
 It is a Programme of Learning that ensures the whole Bible is taught and that themes central to the Christian faith are explored.
 It includes two elements: the story plan and the Re:verse programme.